 Masks and Social Distancing

-We suggest, as it these remain a continued step in infection prevention, students should also continue to do the following:
+Students should also continue to do the following:

 - Wash hands for 20-30 seconds with soap and warm water frequently.
 Take advantage of the hand sanitizer stations when washing is not able to be done.
 The stations will remain up around campus and in the buildings.

 - If you cough or sneeze, do so into a tissue or your elbow.